Please note: when I attended this course, the now King Charles III was still Prince Charles.

-But I didn't want photos of Prince Charles, nor even of Highgrove House.
+But I didn't want photos of King Charles, nor even of Highgrove House.
 I just wanted some pics of his chickens.
 How much of a security risk could chickens be?

 So a member of staff kindly called security to ask if I could just take one or two, of chickens only...

 They responded by saying that if I even tried, my camera would be taken away and I would be arrested.
 So I didn't.

 But seriously chaps - I only wanted a pic of some hens!